 Here in the state capitol city of Hartford, cultural opportunities abound, from the Wadsworth Athenaeum and Connecticut Science Center to the Charter Oak Cultural Center, the Bushnell Theatre, and the Hartford Stage.
 Hartford offers opportunities for contact with institutions dedicated to learning within the humanities, sciences, and arts.

-The Teacher Certification program for College Graduates has been preparing secondary teachers since 2008 at UConn’s Waterbury campus.
-Committed to urban education, TCPCG Waterbury partners with the region’s diverse schools and with districts across Connecticut.
+The Teacher Certification Program for College Graduates has been preparing secondary teachers since 2008 at UConn's Waterbury Campus.
+Committed to urban education, TCPCG at UConn Waterbury partners with the region's diverse schools and with districts across Connecticut.
 Our graduates have found middle school and high school teaching positions in districts throughout Connecticut and New England, as well as throughout the nation and abroad.

 UConn Waterbury serves more than 1,000 students annually.
 In its 60 years of operation, it has opened the doors to educational access and excellence to thousands of Connecticut residents, many of whom have distinguished themselves in the fields of community service, business, education, law, and politics.
-Today, the campus is located in a modern, state-of-the art facility in the heart of downtown Waterbury.
+Today, the campus is located in a modern, state-of-the-art facility in the heard of downtown Waterbury.